Do Go On - Do Go On Presents: Arty Facts - Vault

 I really hope it survives.

-We're on tenterhooks here.
+We're on 10 of hooks here.

 largely through colour.

-So moving the sculpture to a new, different location
+So moving the sculpture to a new different location

 significantly distorted the artist's original intention.

-It's like, well, I've made it specifically for that city square and now it's just in a park that nobody
+It's like, well, I've made it specifically for that city square

-really spends any time in.
 It doesn't get a lot of foot traffic, it's just kind of shoved away.

-Wallace who's written a book called Peril in the Square and he writes and
+There's a man named Geoffrey Wallace who's written a book called Peril in the Square and he writes,

 Yeah, it feels like you've got a real sense of the character.

-Late in 2002 Vault was moved again to its new home in Southbank
+Late in 2002, Volt was moved again to its new home in Southbank after two decades as a homeless shelter,

-and even a training aid for visiting footballers
+favoured target for graffitists and even a training aid for visiting footballers who appreciated the unpredictable bounce.

 Lord Mayor John Soe welcomed it as an old and respected friend.

-public were really surprised by it but it sounds like they just weren't used to big yellow sculptures.
+but it sounds like they just weren't used to big yellow sculptures.

 This happens a bit where enough time goes by